If you want the TL;DR, follow the 3-by-3 rule:

 Staking to validator nodes is a type of voting that the XRD token-holding community performs.
 Staking directly selects which validator nodes are allowed to participate in network consensus.
 So it is extremely important for each XRD holder to make an informed choice about staking validator nodes – like voting for a set of government representatives!

-Radix provides a validator list in the Radix Explorer, where you can view the validator list and see information about each validator.
+Radix provides a validator list in the Radix Dashboard, where you can view the validator list and see information about each validator.

 Here are some guidelines for choosing validator nodes to stake to: